kaizen-ai/kaizenflow/helpers/README.md

 <!--te-->
 # Particle Helpers Distribution Package

-This document describes build, distribution and installation workflow for the corporate helpers package.
+- This document describes building, distribution and installation workflow for the P1 `helpers` package

-**Note for dev/data science members:** if you are looking for how to install packages for the daily work, go to **Client Configuration**.
+- Note for dev/data science members: if you are looking for how to install packages for your daily work, go to **Client Configuration**.

 ## General Information

-We use [pypiserver](https://github.com/pypiserver/pypiserver) as a corpatete PyPI Index server for installing `pip`.
-It implements the same interfaces as [PyPI](https://pypi.org/), allowing standard Python packaging tooling such as `pip` to interact with it as a package index just as they would with [PyPI](https://pypi.org/).
-The server is based on bottle and serves packages from regular directories.
-Wheels, bdists, eggs can be uploaded either with pip, setuptools or simply copied with scp to the server directory.
+- We use [pypiserver](https://github.com/pypiserver/pypiserver) as a corporate PyPI Index server for installing `pip`
+- It implements the same interfaces as [PyPI](https://pypi.org/), allowing standard Python packaging tooling such as `pip` to interact with it as a package index just as they would with [PyPI](https://pypi.org/)
+- The server is based on bottle and serves packages from regular directories
+- Wheels, bdists, eggs can be uploaded either with `pip`, `setuptools` or simply copied with `scp` to the server directory

 ## Client Configuration / Installation